This guide compares Sling TV vs. Fubo. Keep reading to see how these two streaming services stack up.

-Fact 1: Sling TV Has Cheaper Plans (but There’s a Catch)
+Fact 1: Sling TV has cheaper plans (but there's a catch)

 Here's a closer look at both of these streaming services' subscription packages.